What is the Social Bite Village?

 The Village is made up of 10 ‘Nest Houses’ – each shared by two residents plus an additional unit for staff.
 There is also a large, central Community Hub, which is the focus of community life – where residents can cook, eat and socialise together.
 The Hub is also the base for much of our training and support activities.

-Take a look at our video for more on how the Social bite Village in Edinburgh came to be.
+Take a look at our video for more on how the Social Bite Village in Edinburgh came to be.

-The success of the Social Bite Village in Edinburgh has proven that with the right support and a safe place to call home, we can support people out of homelessness.
-We are currently working towards building two further villages in Scotland, to offer more people the same opportunity.
-Donate now to help us make this a reality.
+The success of the Edinburgh village has proven that with the right support and a safe place to call home, we can break the cycle of homelessness.

-Donate Now
+Donate now

 What is it like to live at the Village?